luapower/nw/nw.md

 if the window was minimized, exit fullscreen if it was in fullscreen mode, or unmaximize it if it was maximized (otherwise do nothing).

-The window is always activated unless it's in normal mode.
+The window is always activated unless it was in normal mode.

 #### `win:shownormal()`